marc2332/sardana-jupyter/README.md

 # sardana-jupyter
-Sardana integration into the Jupyter ecosystem
+Sardana integration into the Jupyter ecosystem.

+This is still a WIP.
+For a list of missing features/ideas see TODO.md.

 ## Installation